RHQOnline/Discord-Webhook-Utility/README.md

 Reccomended locations for the environment:
 * The Desktop (C:/Users/`username`/Desktop)
 * The Root of the C Drive (C:/)
-* A misc., secure drive
+* A misc., secure drive, folder, or location

 Inside of the location you have chosen, you will want to create a folder called "Discord Webhook Utils" or something similarly easy to remember and clearly indicative of the folder contents.